 The short answer is no.

 Imitation crab meat is exactly that—an imitation.
-It is not real meat, and it should never be provided to dogs.
-Imitation crab meat is actually a mix of processed white fish and a host of food additives that are not healthy for dogs at all.
+It is not real crab meat, and while a small amount of it won’t hurt your dog, the additives in it can cause serious stomach problems in your dog.
+Imitation crab sticks are mostly made out of a paste made from a whitefish that is held together by a host of food additives that are not healthy for dogs at all.

-Next, we’ve already mentioned the preservatives in the surimi or in the overall imitation crab meat itself.
-One of the primary preservatives is salt.
-Of course, salt is something we all need in our diets, including in a canine diet.
-However, there is such a high amount of sodium in imitation crab meat that it can adversely affect your dog’s health.
+One of the primary preservatives in surimi is salt.
+Salt is something canines need in their diet, but the amount of sodium in imitation crab can negatively affect your dog’s health if they eat it.
 In fact, after eating imitation crab meat in medium to large serving amounts, a dog may develop high blood pressure just as we humans would.
-This can lead to your dog developing heart disease if he is allowed to consume a great deal of imitation crab meat regularly.
+If your dog eats this much crab meat on a regular basis, they could possibly develop heart disease.

-Some dogs may develop digestive issues after ingesting regularly fed portions of imitation crab meat.
-The additives and food coloring used in making surimi and imitation crab meat can affect your dog’s digestive system.
-Plus, it can cause your dog to develop allergies.
+Regularly ingesting portions of imitation crab meat can also lead to your dog developing digestive issues due to some of the additives that are in surimi.
+Eating imitation crab sticks has also been seen to cause dogs to develop allergies if they have any food sensitivities.
 Keep in mind that dogs are mammals just as humans are.
-This means that when exposed to unhealthy ingredients in food, they can develop allergies.
-For dogs, allergies can be a great source of misery.
-They can manifest in many ways, including digestive upset.
-Your dog may vomit or experience irregular bowel movements in response to eating large portions of imitation crab meat.
+This means that when exposed to unhealthy ingredients in food, they can develop allergies which can be a miserable time for your dog.
+Allergies can manifest in many ways, such as vomiting or having irregular bowel movements after eating medium or large portions of imitation crab meat.

-Speaking of allergies, your dog may have outward symptoms of an allergic reaction when allowed to eat a great deal of imitation crab meat on the regular.
-This results in dry, itchy skin.
-The dog may even nibble at his own skin, creating hot spots.
-This is perhaps the most annoying result of developing an allergy for a dog.
-Plus, when a pet parent realizes that the dog is developing allergies, there is a great deal of “trial and error” involved in determining what has caused the allergic reaction.
-Your vet will also have to assist in carrying out the guesswork.
-It may be weeks or months before the both of you determine what exactly is causing the allergy.
+Eating a large portion of imitation crab meat on a regular basis can also result in your dog having outward symptoms of an allergic reaction.
+This results in your dog’s skin being dry or itchy, which may cause your dog to nibble at their skin and create hot spots.
+This is perhaps the most annoying result of developing an allergy in a dog.
+Plus, when a pet parent realizes that their dog is developing allergies, there is a great deal of “trial and error” involved in determining what has caused the allergic reaction.
+Your vet will also have to assist in carrying out the guesswork, which may take you both months.
 All the while, Fido is miserable.

-So, what exactly is in an imitation crab meat?
+So, what exactly is in imitation crab meat?
 What makes this so unhealthy?

-Keep in mind that imitation crab meat is crafted to be more appealing to consumers, typically humans.
-There may be food coloring or flavoring or other ingredients that dogs should never ingest.
+When looking at the ingredients keep in mind that imitation crab meat is crafted to be more appealing to human consumers.
+This means that imitation crab sticks often contain food coloring or artificial flavoring that dogs should never ingest.

 Sodium Pyrophosphate is a preservative that is found in canned tuna and chicken nuggets.
 In fact, there is so much sodium pyrophosphate in imitation crab meat that it holds almost as much sodium as the salt one keeps in the kitchen for cooking.
-Of course, we’ve already discussed that this can cause high blood pressure in your dog.
-It can also cause him to develop heart disease that can have multiple negative effects on your dog’s health.
+This preservative can lead to your dog having high pressure and heart disease if they eat imitation crab meat regularly.
+The toxicity of this ingredient also can result in your dog vomiting. profusely and having moderate diarrhea after eating imitation crab sticks.

-Carmine is an artificial food coloring; it is also the chief reason one cannot recommend feeding one’s dog a great deal of imitation crab meat.
-It is a cherry red color that’s actually made from dead bugs , and is also found in yogurt and flavored milk.
+Carmine is an artificial food coloring that is often found in imitation crab meat; it is also the chief reason one cannot recommend feeding one’s dog a great deal of this food.
+Its cherry red color is due to it being made from dead bugs .
+This artificial coloring can also be found in yogurt and flavored milk, so make sure that you read the ingredients before purchasing any products like this.
 Carmine has been linked to respiratory issues as well as asthma in dogs.

-Potassium chloride is another preservative found in imitation crab meat.
-It provides a savory flavor that humans have become accustomed to in imitation crab meat.
-In dogs, however, potassium chloride provides a number of digestive issues.
-A dog that has ingested a great deal of potassium chloride may experience darker and smellier poop.
-Potassium chloride is known to have a dehydrating effect on the body, particularly in dogs.
-Not only will it cause poop to be darker and possess a stronger odor, but it can cause some very dangerous ingestion issues in your pooch, namely bloat.
-A dog bloated stomach is a condition that can be fatal, particularly larger dog breeds such as the German Shepherd or the Golden Retriever.
-When a dog eats a great deal of potassium chloride, serious digestive issues can ensue.
+Potassium chloride is another preservative found in imitation crab meat that provides a savory flavor that humans have become accustomed to in imitation crab meat.
+In dogs, however, potassium chloride provides a number of health and digestive issues.
+Potassium chloride is known to severely dehydrate your dog.
+This preservative can cause your dog’s bowel movements to be darker and smellier than normal.
+This preservative can also cause some very dangerous ingestion issues in your pooch, namely bloat.
+A dog bloated stomach is a condition that can be fatal, particularly in larger dog breeds such as the German Shepherd or the Golden Retriever.
+This condition is always an emergency since it can become fatal very quickly, so if your dog has symptoms such as repeated failed attempts to vomit, excessive drooling, or rapid breathing, bring them to a veterinarian as soon as possible.

 Disodium Inosinate and Guanylate are considered “food enhancers.”
-These are additives found in many canned foods, particularly in canned meats.
+These are additives found in many canned foods, particularly canned meats.
 Disodium Inosinate and Guanylate are absolutely toxic to dogs.
-In fact, it can have many detrimental and painful effects on your beloved pooch.
+In fact, it can have many detrimental and painful effects on your furry friend.
 The dog may begin to feel tightness and a burning sensation around her mouth and chest.

-The tightness and burning sensation in the mouth area and the chest area are not the only negative effects of consuming disodium inosinate and guanylate.
+The tightness and burning sensation in the mouth and chest area are not the only negative effects of consuming these additives.
 Your dog may also sweat and pant in addition to becoming swollen in different spots across the body.
 The skin and fur can be affected as well.
-We’ve already discussed the itchy skin and allergic reaction that can happen; your dog may gnaw at her skin or lick “hot spots” until she begins to lose fur in those areas.
+We’ve already discussed the itchy skin and allergic reactions that can happen; your dog may gnaw at their skin or lick “hot spots” until they begin to lose fur in those areas.
 The dog’s fur may become brittle and lack sheen.
-Again, you may be faced with going through weeks or months of trial and error guesswork figuring out why your dog is experiencing this irritation.
+Again, you may be faced with going through weeks or months of trial and error guesswork to figure out why your dog is experiencing this irritation.
 This is truly a miserable experience for your dog, and it can be distressing for you as well.

 1. Can dogs and cats eat imitation crab meat?

 Dogs and cats CAN eat imitation crab meat; keep in mind a dog will eat almost anything he can get to chew on.
-However, it is important to know that a dog should never be given imitation crab meat on a regular basis.
-Imitation crab meat contains many harmful additives and preservatives (particularly a large amount of sodium) that can build up in your dog’s system and cause some digestive issues as well as possible heart health issues.
+However, it is important to know that imitation crab sticks should never be a part of a cat or dog’s diet.
+Imitation crab meat contains many harmful additives and preservatives (particularly a large amount of sodium and potassium chloride) that can build up in your dog’s system and cause some digestive issues as well as possible heart health issues.

 2. How bad is imitation crab meat for you?

 We’ve seen how bad regular ingestion of imitation crab meat can be for dogs; however, imitation crab meat can have some detrimental effects on human health as well.
-Eating a lot of additives and food coloring can be harmful to our human bodies just as it can for dogs.
+Eating a lot of additives can be harmful to our human bodies just as it can to dogs.
 The high amounts of sodium present in imitation crab meat can be just as harmful to our hearts as it can be for dogs.
 Humans can also develop heart disease when regularly consuming a great deal of sodium, including sodium pyrophosphate in imitation crab meat.
+Just like our precious pups, it’s important not to consume a lot of imitation crab sticks on regular basis.

 3. Will crab meat hurt a dog?